sungsoo-ahn/2025/_posts/2025-04-28-rethinking-llm-simulation.md

 toc:
     - name: Introduction
     - name: Limitations in Modeling Human
-    - name: Lacking Human Incentives
+    - name: Absence of Human Incentives
     - name: Bias in Training Data
     - name: Why Use LLM Simulations Despite Their Many Limitations?
-    - name: How Can We Align Them More Closely with Human Societies
+    - name: How Can We Align LLMs More Closely with Human Societies?
+    - name: LLM-based Simulations in Cryptocurrency Trading
     - name: Concusion

-  # - name: Equations
-  # - name: Images and Figures
-  #   subsections:
-  #   - name: Interactive Figures
-  # - name: Citations
-  # - name: Footnotes
-  # - name: Code Blocks
-  # - name: Diagrams
-  # - name: Tweets
-  # - name: Layouts
-  # - name: Other Typography?

-# Below is an example of injecting additional post-specific styles.
-# This is used in the 'Layouts' section of this post.
-# If you use this post as a template, delete this _styles block.
 _styles: >
   .fake-img {
     background: #bbb;